Our Cosmic Roller Coaster Ride

 The next Sunday your body has become a part of your couch as you numbly gaze at a football game on the boob tube and your wife says, “You haven’t moved an inch this whole afternoon” – tell her this.

 For openers, you are moving.
 That couch you’re plopped on is spinning itself around every day with everything else on our planet earth.

-Think how fast it would feel if you were moving at the same speed you could run (at 15 miles per hour).
+Think how fast it would feel if you were moving at the same speed you could run (15 miles per hour on a good day).

 But don’t forget that the earth, our own little cosmic mite in the sky, takes 365 days to circle our sun.
 So how fast are we going around the sun?

 We’re on a speed train right now going 18½ miles per second.
 That’s 1,110 mph a minute.
 66,600 miles per hour.
-We are hurling though outer space.
-And it’s not always a smooth ride; we’re constantly hitting pockets, bumps in the celestial road… we just don’t feel it.
+We are hurling through outer space.
+And it’s not always a smooth ride; we’re constantly hitting pockets, bumps in the celestial road… We just don’t feel it.